Web-networks/reproto-service/README.md

 Neuroide Reproto Service
 =======================

-This is a server part of prototype representation layer for Neuroide.
+This is a server part of the prototype representation layer for Neuroide.

 ### Running